Agent Ecosystem Testing

-Cursor-interpreted track captures what the model believes it retrieved: how much content it saw, whether the fetch was complete, how it characterizes truncation.
-This is the model’s self-report.
+Interpreted track captures what the agent believes it retrieved: how much content it saw, whether the fetch was complete, how it characterizes truncation.
+This is the agent’s self-report.

 Raw track captures what Cursor actually saved to disk: exact byte counts, hexdump analysis, MD5 checksums, and token counts.
-These are filesystem measurements and cryptographic hashes, and not model estimates.
+These are filesystem measurements, cryptographic hashes, and not agent estimates.

-The gap between these two tracks is itself a finding.
-If Cursor reports “complete content” in prose but the raw data shows truncation, that discrepancy belongs in the spec.
+The gap between the two tracks is a finding.
+If Cursor reports “content complete” in prose, but the raw data shows truncation, that discrepancy belongs in the spec.

-Character Counts Model estimates, vary 2-3× across sessions on small files wc -c on disk - exact, reproducible
+Character Counts Agent estimates, vary 2-3× across sessions on small files wc -c on disk - exact,

 Reproducibility High variance on small docs, 1.9KB→5.6KB same URL Perfect reproducibility,